Alexander Montgomerie, 6th Earl of Eglinton: Life

 He was the third son of Robert Seton, 1st Earl of Winton by his wife Lady Margaret Montgomerie, daughter of Hugh Montgomerie, 3rd Earl of Eglinton.

 In July 1606 he was involved in an incident at Perth, during Parliament.
 In the evening he went with his older brother, the Master of Winton, to the lodging of the Earl of Eglinton with nine or ten companions.
 On the way they met the Earl of Glencairn who had thirty followers coming the other way.
-The Master of Winton and the Earl passed each other, but the servants at the rear of the two companies started to fight, only because of a long-standing feud between the Eglinton and Glancairn families.
+The Master of Winton and the Earl passed each other, but the servants at the rear of the two companies started to fight, only because of a long-standing feud between the Eglinton and Glencairn families.
 The town and royal guard stopped the fighting.
 There were few injuries, except to John Mathie, a servant of Glencairn.

 In 1612, after spending some time in Paris, and visiting the exiled minister John Welsh of Ayr, he succeeded his childless cousin Hugh Montgomerie, 5th Earl of Eglinton, as Earl of Eglinton.
 The 5th Earl had settled the earldom and entail on Seton, provided he took the name and arms of Montgomerie.
 This was confirmed by King James VI in 1615.
 Montgomerie's uncle Alexander Seton called the three-year struggle for his nephew's earldom "this over langsome and fashious besines of Eglintoun".

-His wife Anne Livingstone had engaged the services of her powerful friend Jean Drummond to persuade Anne of Denmark to intercede with King James on their behalf.
+Alexander's wife Anne Livingstone had engaged the services of her powerful friend Jean Drummond to persuade Anne of Denmark to intercede with King James on their behalf for the earldom.
+They also canvassed the support of the King's favourite, the Earl of Somerset, which supposedly led to Eglinton being known as "Greysteel".
+A letter of Anne Livingstone's mentions their subsequent disagreement with Somerset.

 Montgomerie petitioned against the imposition of Common Prayer Book in Scotland and assisted in the preparations of the National Covenant.
 He was a Privy Councillor of Scotland in 1641.

-Montgomerie, who was commonly known as Greysteel, commanded a Scottish regiment of horse (cavalry) for the English Parliament and distinguished himself at the Battle of Marston Moor (1644).
+Montgomerie, who was commonly known as "Greysteel", commanded a Scottish regiment of horse (cavalry) for the English Parliament and distinguished himself at the Battle of Marston Moor (1644).
 On the execution of Charles I in 1649 he supported the recall of Charles II and the policy of the Marquess of Argyll.
 In 1651 he was betrayed to Oliver Cromwell and detained in Edinburgh Castle, but afterwards allowed the liberty of Berwick.
 His estates sequestered for two years, and he was included in Cromwell's Act of Grace.